wewxd/linux-garbage/README.md

 If you want to use it you can disable your actual display manager and append the script to ~/.bash_profile or /etc/profile

 ## Poweredge Fan Control
 Script controling the fan speed for Dell Poweredge servers.

+The script requires `ipmitool`, `lm_sensors` and `bc`, which should probably be in your distro's package manager.
 Edit line 3-5 of `fancontrol` to change fan speed according to temperature.
 With current config, the fans will be at 0% below 30°C, 3% at 36°C, 5% at 40°C, etc.
 `interval` is the delay between temperature checks.

-You can make it a service by editing `fancontrol.service` with the script's path, and putting it in `/etc/systemd/system`.
+You can make it a service by editing `fancontrol.service` with the script's path on line 7, and putting it in `/etc/systemd/system`.
 Then start it like any service, `systemctl start fancontrol`